larsch/ocra/README.txt

 == TECHNICAL DETAILS

+OCRA first runs the target script in order to detect any files that are loaded and used at runtime (Using Kernel#require and Kernel#load).

+OCRA embeds everything needed to run a Ruby script into a single executable file.
+The file contains the .exe stub which is compiled from C-code, and a custom opcode format containing instructions to create directories, save files, set environment variables and run programs.
+The OCRA script generates this executable and the instructions to be run when it is launched.

-The OCRA stub extracts the Ruby interpreter and your scripts into a temporary directory.
+When executed, the OCRA stub extracts the Ruby interpreter and your scripts into a temporary directory.
 The directory will contains the same directory layout as your Ruby installlation.
 The source files for your application will be put in the 'src' subdirectory.

 === Libraries